SkylineCommunications/dataminer-docs/connector-help/connector_help/NBCU_Manager.md

 ### Creation

-The creation of elements for this driver is very easy.
+The creation of elements for this connector is very easy.
 Only the correct protocol and version need to be selected.
 After giving the element a unique name, the element will be created.

 ## Spectrum

-Via the **Config SA**. pagebutton, the default values of the spectrum preset needs to be filled in before the spectrum option can be used.
+Via the **Config SA**. page button, the default values of the spectrum preset needs to be filled in before the spectrum option can be used.
 The supported spectrum analyzer protocol is Avcom of Verginia RSA-2150B.
 The elements can be found by using the **Search** button.

 ## Usage